Home / Sights / Commerce Square

 Lisbon was reborn here after the major earthquake of 1755

-Lisbon was reborn here… On November 1, 1755, around 9:30 am, the earthquake that destroyed Lisbon began.
+Lisbon was reborn here… On November 1st, 1755, around 9:30 am, the earthquake that destroyed Lisbon began.

-The earthquake that destroyed Lisbon started around 9:30 a.m. on November 1, 1755.
+The earthquake that destroyed Lisbon started around 9:30 a.m. on November 1st, 1755.
 The earth shook violently.
 Thousands of buildings collapsed mainly in the downtown area and on the hillside to the Chiado.
 The Palácio Real da Ribeira, the Teatro da Ópera, convents, palaces, schools, hospitals, … Everything collapsed.

 In the Tagus, giant waves crashed the boats against the coast and invaded the streets of the downtown area.
-A fire started in the Restauradores area and, North winds shifted it towards the river.
+A fire started in the Restauradores area and, north winds shifted it towards the river.
 A large part of Lisbon was reduced to ashes.
 Thousands of people died in a climate of fear.

 Related experiences